KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws2-grouping-selectors/3list-item-space.md

 1. Open _index.html_ and find "Small plates" so that you know how to target styles for this list.
-Notice this section uses 3 classes, one of which is `class="sidebar"`.
+Notice this section uses 2 classes, one of which is `class="sidebar"`.
 We will target this class for styling.
-1. Remove the bullet points in the `ul`.
+1. Remove the bullet points in the `ul` in `class="sidebar"`.
     {% hint style='tip' %}
 Remember, styles for `class` has `.` prepended.
 Take a look at your fine work resizing the drink menu images.
     {% endhint %}